oktadev/okta-blog/_source/_posts/2022-06-19-kubernetes-jhipster-aws.md

 - [Java 11](https://adoptopenjdk.net/): this tutorial requires Java 11.
 If you need to manage multiple Java versions, SDKMAN! is a good solution.
 Check out [their docs to install it](https://sdkman.io/installit).
 - [Okta CLI](https://cli.okta.com/manual/#installation): you’ll use Okta to add security to the microservice network.
 You can register for a free account from the CLI.
 - [Amazon Web Services](https://aws.amazon.com/free): sign up for an AWS account.
+- [AWS CLI](https://aws.amazon.com/cli/): Amazon Web Service CLI
+- [eksctl](https://github.com/weaveworks/eksctl): you'll use this ot create your cluster on EKS
 - [kubectl](https://kubernetes.io/docs/tasks/tools/): CLI to manage Kubernetes clusters.
 As of the time I was writing this tutorial, there was a bug in `kubectl` version 1.24 that results in an "invalid apiVersion" error.
 You can avoid this error by installing version 1.23.6.
+- [JHipster CLI](https://www.jhipster.tech/installation/): you'll use the JHipster CLI to bootstrap the application.
+To install with `npm` just use `npm install -g generator-jhipster`

 For more info on the `kubectl` error, see [this issue](https://github.com/aws/aws-cli/issues/6920) on GitHub.